The Stand (1994 miniseries): Filming

 For filming the gas station scene, they had to deal with freezing cold rain.
 There were supposed to be close-up shots of Stu Redman being still, but it was impossible for Sinise to not shake from the cold weather.
 Thus, the close-up shots were rejected.
 It was also tough for Sinise to deliver lines in filming days following the shoot.
-The harsh weather also caused another unforeseen problem.
-Faced with prices of $40 per stalk for New York-made fake cornstalks, Coates opted instead to grow 3,250 cornstalks as a cost-cutting measure; when a winter storm hit Utah, the reproduction of a Nebraska house with cornfield became complicated by the fact that the harsh weather did not allow the corn crop to grow taller than 4 feet.
+The harsh weather also caused another unforeseen problem, as being faced with prices of $40 per stalk for New York-made fake cornstalks, Coates opted instead to grow 3,250 cornstalks as a cost-cutting measure, but when a winter storm hit Utah, the reproduction of a Nebraska house with cornfield became complicated by the fact that the harsh weather did not allow the corn crop to grow taller than 4 feet.

 The jail sequences were shot for three days at the sex offender wing of the Utah State Prison.
 However, the effects crew who were working on dead body dummies in the cells were unaware of this on the first day of shooting at the location and assumed it was an unused wing.
 The prison actually moved the sex offenders out of their cells for the miniseries, but the prisoners' belongings were left in the cells only for members of the effects team to confuse them as props by the art directors.
-On the first shooting day, the effects people moved all of the props from one cell to another; the next day, several letters were written by prisoners and attached to their respective cells, ranging from angry responses to bids for King to sign an autograph.
+On the first shooting day, the effects people moved all of the props from one cell to another, and the next day, several letters were written by prisoners and attached to their respective cells, ranging from angry responses to bids for King to sign an autograph.

 The miniseries was then shot in Las Vegas following the Utah shoots.